tkuhlman/gopwsafe/README.md

 preference going to the gtk based gui library.

 The gui is implemented with the [go-gtk](https://github.com/mattn/go-gtk) library.
-The cli is implemented using the [prompt](https://github.com/Bowery/prompt) library
+The very basic cli is implemented using the [prompt](https://github.com/Bowery/prompt) library.

 The project has been largely tested and developed on OS X and Linux (Ubuntu).